ucsc/pantheon-workflow/README.md

 ```

 This string, `81cf9d89-c08b-419a-a74c-ffcdcd84766b` is what identifies your particular Pantheon site.
 This string, `dev` identifies the Pantheon environment you're working in (`dev`, `test`, or `live` -- again, it is highly recommended you stick with the `dev` repo when developing a new site).
-This information is found in the dashboard of your Pantheon site at the upper right, **Connection Info**.
+This information is found in the dashboard of your Pantheon site at the upper right, **Connection Info** (see image below).
 Replace the information from your `dev` site with the one in this git repo.

 This string `~/public_html/wptest/wp-content/uploads/.` is the path to your local installations' respective `/wp-content/uploads/` folders.
 A copy of this script should go in the root WordPress directories of each of your two local installations, edited accordingly.